DistributedSystems-UFG/class-project-arthur-m-pietro/README.md

 $ python3 led_client.py 1 red  --or-- $ python3 led_client.py 0 red (turn on and off, respectively.
 Just examples)

-(If necessary, edit the const.py file with the IP address of the gRPC server -- server-2)
+(If necessary, edit the const.py file with the IP address of the gRPC server -- server-2 and add firewall rule in Google Cloud VPC network)

 ## Overall structure of the system